joshcanhelp/josh-to-11/content/post/210-gist-wp-cli-migration-from-ejunkie-to-woocommerce.md

 citation: ""
 ---

-# Gist: WP-CLI migration from ejunkie to WooCommerce

 This script is used to migrate a transaction export from ejunkie into a Woocommerce-powered site.
 Please read the comments throughout to adjust this to your use case.